Vishnu9535/movie/readme.txt

-this is a movie recomendation system
+this is a movie recomendation system ,which uses svm model